mariadb-corporation/MaxScale/Documentation/Filters/Tee-Filter.md

 The tee filter requires a mandatory parameter to define the service to replicate statements to and accepts a number of optional parameters.

+### `target`

+The target where the filter will duplicate all queries.
+The target can be either a service or a server.

+### `service`

+The service where the filter will duplicate all queries.
+This parameter is deprecated in favor of the `target` parameter and will be removed in a future release.
+Both `target` and `service` cannot be defined.

 ### `match`, `exclude` and `options`